-11. Professional Development
+10. Professional Development

-Interns should discuss with their supervisor or the Assistant Director for Training their interest in attending conferences or trainings that are related to their professional goals and interests before registering, particularly when participating in such trainings will result in time away from the office.
+Interns should discuss with their primary supervisor and/or the Training Director their interest in attending conferences or trainings that are related to their professional goals and interests before registering, particularly when participating in such trainings will result in time away from the office.
 Interns do not take PTO for time away from the office for approved professional development opportunities.
-When there are costs associated with participating in attending trainings, interns need to submit the UCC Request for Training Funds and Time Off Google Form to the Director and Assistant Director for Training for approval as well.
+When there are costs associated with participating in attending trainings, interns need to submit the UCC Request for Training Funds and Time Off Google Form to the Director of the UCC for approval as well.
 Interns are welcome to register for trainings/classes through Wake Forest University that are of personal interest to them, and to use their lunch hour, PTO, or Wellness Leave to attend.

-12. Professionalism
+11. Professionalism